Anthropic splits Claude billing into separate pools as AI agents strain subscription model

 4

-.
-Interestingly, OpenAI is taking the opposite approach for now, with Sam Altman announcing two months of free Codex usage for new business customers
+Meanwhile, OpenAI is taking the opposite approach in the short term, with Sam Altman announcing that the company is giving new business customers two months of free usage

 3